ConversatAI/Annotations/README.md

 - Conversational turns
 - Knowledge graphs derived from conversations
-- Question Answer (QA) pairs generated from conversational history
+- Question Answer (QA) pairs generated from new conversational turns or speaker-specific knowledge graphs

 The evaluation focuses on quality assessment, not preference judgment, model comparison, or subjective stylistic taste.